Functions v1

 You can find this channel name in the Console output:

-If you don't want to lose track of your logs and set up your own limits, you can use Events & Actions to export logs to an external service using the Webhook or S3 action.
+To retain logs longer, use Events & Actions to export logs to an external service with the Webhook or S3 action.

 To do that, follow these steps: